 Senckenberg Centre for Human Evolution and Palaeoenvironment

-Collection of the department of Prehistory and Quaternary Ecology
+Prehistory and Quaternary Ecology

-The collection of the department of Prehistory and Quaternary Ecology at the University of Tübingen represents one of the largest stone age collections in Germany.
+The collection of the Division of Prehistory and Quaternary Ecology at the University of Tübingen represents one of the largest stone age collections in Germany.
 It contains more than 1.000 000 artifacts, including stone tools, faunal remains, tools made from osseous materials and pottery from important archaeological sites in Europe but also in Africa.

 The large majority comes from dedicated collectors such as Seyler or Sauer who spend considerable amounts of their lifetime visiting important archaeological sites.
 However, there are also numerous artifacts uncovered during scientific excavations such as the pieces Ludwig and Margit Kohl-Larsen brought from Tanzania and other parts of Africa.
 This collection represents a treasure of mankind which is actively included into the regular teaching schedule at the University of Tübingen.
 For students of prehistoric archaeology, it is essential to get into touch with original artifacts in order to understand how prehistoric people manufactured their tools and how they changed and adapted their technology through time.

 However, the more these pieces are getting shifted and touched, the higher the chances of irreversible damage emerge.
 This becomes especially dramatic if it concerns unique pieces such as bifacial lanceheads which are very thin and made from fragile materials, ornaments made from bone or ivory For this reason, a 3D scanning project was established with the goal to digitize all those highlight finds and thus make them available to both, teaching and research without risking their loss.